 Co-activation profiles

 To determine which voxels across the brain co-activated with each MFC parcel, we performed a meta-analysis resulting in whole-brain maps that indicate which voxels across the brain are active in the studies that activated each parcel.
 To display the unique co-activation of each region, we controlled for the co-activation of other parcels in the same map by performing a meta-analysis on studies that uniquely activated each ROI, and excluded studies that also activated other parcels (e.g. only studies that activated anterior MFC, and not middle or posterior MFC).
-For each voxel across the brain, we calculated the conditional probability of activation across the selected set of studies and calculated p-values for each voxel using a wwo-way chi-square test.
-Next, we thresholded significant voxels using False Discovery Rate correction at p < 0.01 and binaries the resulting maps for display.
-We create co-activation maps using the NiLearn library for Python.
+For each voxel across the brain, we calculated the conditional probability of activation across the selected set of studies and calculated p-values for each voxel using a two-way chi-square test.
+Next, we thresholded significant voxels using False Discovery Rate correction at p < 0.01 and binarized the resulting maps for display.
+We created co-activation maps using the NiLearn library for Python.

 Topic modeling